byms2024/ultra-arena-frk/README.md

 # Ultra Arena for AIs

-A comprehensive document processing system that uses Large Language Models (LLMs) to extract structured information from various document types, with support for multiple processing strategies and providers.
+A comprehensive document processing system that uses Large Language Models (LLMs) to extract structured information from various document types, with support for multiple processing strategies and providers, along with a Monitor module to visualize the comparison for the performance of different LLMs.

 ## 🚀 Features